mrozekma/gencon-hotel-check/README.md

 This script polls the Gencon housing website looking for hotel rooms near the ICC, and alerts you in a variety of ways when available rooms are found.
 It requires a relatively modern version of [Python](https://www.python.org/) 2 (2.7.9+).

+## Output

+The columns in the script's output are:

+* `Distance` -- How far away the hotel is.
+By default only rooms in the "blocks" range are shown, as these are the only rooms the script will ever care alert you about, but `--show-all` will also show the hotels miles away.
+"Skywalk" means the hotel is connected to the ICC by a skywalk.
+* `Price` -- The total price, before taxes/fees.
+Essentially the nightly rate times the number of nights.
+* `Hotel` -- The name of the hotel.
+* `Room` -- The description of the room.
+If the hotel has multiple rooms, there will be multiple lines in the output.
+The number in parentheses is how many rooms with that description are available.

 ## Usage

 To fetch and run the script, open a terminal (Linux, Mac) / command prompt (Windows) and run: